HealloUK/heallo-web/src/pages/health-news/stem-cell-therapy-autism.md

 featuredpost: false
 featuredimage: /img/little-kid-playing-indoors.jpg
 tags:
-  - Stem Cell
+  - Stem Cell for Autism
-  - Autism
 ---
 ## **What is Autism?**